utdata/icj-class/final/final.md

 Available for you to use:

 - A [data.json](data.json) file with: A "members" array about band members and A "discography" array for the list of albums.
 Put this in `src/njk/data/data.json`.
 - A [collection photos](img.zip) divided into three parts.
 Band photos, band members, and album covers.
-Put this folder inside `src/assets/`.
+Put these inside your `src/img/` folder.
 - You can harvest (and credit) other information from Wikipedia or other public domain sources.

 ### Members